tud-rmr/tud_uav_pathfinding/README.md

-#3D pathgeneration and pathfollowing for UAV in VREP
+# 3D pathgeneration and pathfollowing for UAV in VREP
 This repository contains python code, that can be ran in combination with the Robot Simulation Platform VREP.
-This set if scripts simulate Pathfinding, Pathsmoothing and Pathfollowing for an UAV in some different scenearios (one small test area and a bigger area showing 2 buildings of our univesity)
+This set of scripts simulate Pathfinding, Pathsmoothing and Pathfollowing for an UAV in different scenearios (one small test area and a bigger area showing 2 buildings of our univesity)

 ## Requirenments: